Let’s be clear about one thing: Search Engine Optimization is what your business actually needs, not an SEO company.

 Or they could go as far as guaranteeing results before they ever have the chance to see your website, know your industry and its competitive nature and if there are enough SEO opportunities to make good their otherwise bold promise.

 Your SEO campaign goals have not been discussed in details.
+For e.g do you want Link Insertion Service.
 The SEO company may just have assumed that since most businesses goals are revenue and traffic, then these will probably be your own campaign goals too.

 Expectations to start with are not clear.
 Which ultimately led to mismatched expectations.